BenjaminWills/web_scraper/readme.md

 # Webscraper

-In this project Im going to make a webscraper that will scrape a job board periodically and then send each job to a database.
+In this project have made a webscraper that will scrape a job board periodically and then send each job to a database.

 ## Database